- Campus Offices

 There may be limitations on the sponsor’s ability to offer grant extensions; therefore, it is not guaranteed that the request for a no-cost extension will be approved.

-The fact that funds remain at the expiration of the grant is not, in itself, sufficient justification for an extension without additional funds.
+The fact that funds remain at the expiration of the grant is not, in itself, sufficient justification for an extension.

 No-cost extension requests need to be done at least 30-days prior to the end date of the project!

 A project is always awarded to the PI’s institution.
 Before it can be transferred to a new institution, the University needs to decide if it is appropriate to transfer the award.
 Once it is decided a transfer is to take place, then the specific policies of the awarding agency need to be followed.
 As a general rule the following must happen:

 - Award relinquished from the PI's Current Institution

 - Award applied for from the PI's New Institution